nomadbitcoin/softlaw-marketplace-contracts/docs/src/src/interfaces/ILicenseToken.sol/interface.ILicenseToken.md

 Gets the private metadata URI for a license

-*Access controlled - only license holder and granted accounts*
+*Access controlled - only license holder, granted accounts, and admin*

 ```solidity